UtilitechAS/amsreader-firmware/README.md

 Changes are:
 1) Translations to German language
-2) Plots are now interactive and show the individual values when clicking on the bar of the plot.
+2) Exported energy is shown in green color on 24 hour and month plot.
 3) Added a 60 Minute plot (120 point resolution, 1 pt each 30 sec)
-4) Export shows in green and positive.
-Import in purple and negative.

 ## Original README.md from amsreader-firmware: